oliviergauthier/gradle-appcenter-plugin/README.md

 - `APPCENTER_DISTRIBUTION_GROUPS` : Comma separated list of distribution groups
 - `APPCENTER_RELEASE_NOTES` : Release notes in Markdown format
 - `APPCENTER_NOTIFY_TESTERS` : Notify testers

+## Timeouts
+By default plugin set timeouts to 60 seconds.
+You can override them with the following environment variables :
+- http.timeout.connect
+- http.timeout.read
+- http.timeout.write

+# Common mistakes
+You have integrated the plugin and you didn't found generated tasks ?

+- When using dimension parameter, it must match an android Flavor's dimension.
+The generated tasks will be `appCenterUpload{FLAVOR}Debug` and `appCenterUpload{FLAVOR}Release`
+- `appcenter { }` block must be declared outside the `android { }` one.
+- You can't upload apk and have an http error ?
+Check the `appName` it must match application url (`https://appcenter.ms/users/{ownerName}/apps/{appName}`)